 The Great War, 1914-1918

 Gwilym Banks, Private, 13136, Welsh Regiment.
-Gwilym was born at Llangennech in March 1888, the son of William and Mary Banks.
-He enlisted at Llanelli into the 9th Battalion, Welsh Regiment, which was attached to 58 Brigade, 19th (Western) Division.
+Gwilym was born at Llangennech early in 1888, the son of William and Mary Banks.
+He worked at the Gelly prior to the war and resided in Penceiliogi, Llwynhendy.
+Gwilym enlisted at Llanelli into the 9th Battalion, Welsh Regiment, which was attached to 58 Brigade, 19th (Western) Division.
 The Division moved to France during July 1915, and moved to positions near Loos, where it took part in the opening attack of the Battle of Loos on 25 September 1915.
 The following year the Division moved to the Somme, where it took part in the second wave of the attack on Ovillers-La Boiselle on 1 July, capturing the village at heavy cost.
 It then fought through the Somme Battles of Pozieres and the Ancre in 1916.
 In 1917 the Division moved north to Ypres, taking part in the Battle of Messines, and throughout the Third Battle of Ypres.
 During December 1917 the Division moved into the Ribecourt Sector.
-Gwilym was killed here on 26 February 1918, aged 29.
-He is buried at Metz-En-Couture Communal Cemetery British Extension, France.
+Gwilym was killed in action here, oddly while the battalion was out of the line, training at Phipps Camp, Haplincourt, on 26 February 1918, aged 29.
+He is buried in Metz-En-Couture Communal Cemetery British Extension, France.
 Gwilym is not commemorated locally.

 Harding Thomas Bevan, Private, 4616, Honourable Artillery Company (Infantry).
 Harding was the son of Daniel and Margaret Bevan, of Talywern, Llangennech.
 He enlisted at Armoury House, London on 27 October 1915 into the Honourable Artillery Company, which was attached to 22 Brigade, 7th Division.
 He embarked for France on 29 June 1916, and joined the battalion on the Somme on 7 July 1916, less than a week into the Battle of the Somme.
 Harding was killed later in the battle, during the Battle of the Ancre, on 15 November 1916.
 He was 32 years old.
 He probably had a grave at some time, as his personal effects were returned to his parents, but like so many other men who died on the Somme, his grave was lost, and Harding is commemorated on Pier and Face 8A of the Thiepval Memorial, France.